-- 2.2.8 Heliport or landing location operating minima (operations under IFR) - 2.2.8.1 The State of the Operator shall require that the operator establish operating minima for each heliport or landing location to be used in operations and shall approve the method of determination of such minima.
-Such minima shall not be lower than any that may be established for such heliports or landing locations by the State in which of the heliport Aerodrome is located, except when specifically approved by that State. - Note-1.- This Standard does not require the State in which of the heliport-Aerodrome-is located-to establish heliport operating minima.
+2.2.2.1 The pilot-in-command shall establish aerodrome operating minima in accordance with criteria specified by the State of Registry, for each aerodrome to be used in operations.
+Such minima shall not be lower than any that may be established for such aerodromes by the State of the Aerodrome, except when specifically approved by that State.

+Note.- This Standard does not require the State of the Aerodrome to establish aerodrome operating minima.

-- Note 2.- The use of head up displays (HUD) or enhanced vision systems (EVS) may allow operations with lower visibilities than normally associated with the heliport operating minima. - 2.2.8.1.1 The State of the Operator may approve operational credit(s) for operations with helicopters equipped with automatic landing systems, a HUD or equivalent displays, EVS, SVS or CVS.
+2.2.2.2.1.1 The State of Registry may approve operational credit(s) for operations with aeroplanes equipped with HUD or equivalent displays, EVS, SVS or CVS.
 Such approvals shall not affect the classification of the instrument approach procedure.